Articles

 How does Trainual compare to Docebo?

-8.confluence| best for flexible knowledge management
+8. Confluence | Best for flexible knowledge management

-Confluence is an AI-powered team workspace and knowledge management platform designed to centralize documentation, project planning, and collaboration.
-Its deep integration with Jira and the Atlassian ecosystem makes it especially relevant for mining companies using these tools for project management and IT workflows.
-The platform provides real-time collaborative editing, pre-built templates, and AI tools for drafting and searching knowledge, supporting both structured and unstructured content needs.
+Confluence is an AI-powered team workspace and knowledge management platform designed to centralize documentation, project planning, and team collaboration.
+Its deep integration with Jira and the Atlassian ecosystem makes it especially valuable for organizations already using these tools.
+The platform provides real-time collaborative editing and a wide range of pre-built templates for project documentation, meeting notes, and company policies.

 Pricing

-Standard: $5.42/user/month (annual billing).
+- Standard: $5.42/user/month (annual billing).
 Adds Rovo AI, advanced permissions, and 250GB storage.
-Designed for growing teams needing more control and capacity.

-Premium: $10.44/user/month (annual billing).
+- Premium: $10.44/user/month (annual billing).
 Offers unlimited storage, 24/7 support for critical issues, and a 99.9% uptime SLA.
-Appropriate for larger or more complex organizations.

 Pros of Confluence: